-The government-wide financial statements are reported using the economic resources measurement focus, and the accrual basis of accounting.
+The government-wide financial statements, as well as the proprietary and pension trust fund statements, are reported using the economic resources measurement focus, and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.